jkennedy31/FossilFinder/README.md

 # Features Planned for the Future
 - Images (with proper citations)
-- More information on each card
+- More in-depth information on each card
 - Broad search options (like searching "t rex" or "three horns", along those lines)